simpledotorg/simple-server/doc/arch/014-flexible-sync-boundaries.md

 Currently we sync the entire district's records to a user's phone.
 Some of the large districts have upto 50,000 patients, which can amount to 400-500 MB of data.

+A district typically has between 1-20 blocks.
 From trends in IHCI, we found that patients rarely move between facilities across blocks.
 Patients that have a BP taken in more than 1 block is around 2% or under, with the exceptions of: Sindhudurg (9.8%), Hoshiarpur (5.3%), Bathinda (3.1%).
 This means that we can sync only a block's data to the user's phone and be reasonably confident about finding patients on the app.

 ## Decision